druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="720" height="360" src="/assets/2020/plotly.html"></iframe>
 {% endraw %}

 (The size of the markers corresponds to the size of RMSE.
 On the left, markers are the same color, but if two markers overlap the alpha will show darker overlap.
-On the right marker color corresponds ot the search order, so we can see later trials are close to the final value.)
+On the right marker color corresponds ot the search order, so we can see later trials are close to the final value.
+Hover the mouse over markers for more info.)

 If good metrics are not uniformly distributed, but found close to one another in a Gaussian distribution or any distribution which we can model, then Bayesian optimization can exploit the underlying pattern, and is likely to be more efficient than grid search or naive random search.